LIAAD/brat2viz/README.md

 ## Setup

-It is recommended to run the project on a python virtual environment.
+It is recommended to run the project in a python virtual environment.

 ```
 $ virtualenv venv